FRC1257/robotics-training/docs/frc/4-Autonomous/3b-Generating-On-Bot.md

 ```

 ## Generating Trajectories
-We used the [PathWeaver](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/pathweaver/index.html) to estimate the coordinates for certain positions on the field.
+We used [PathWeaver](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/pathweaver/index.html) to estimate the coordinates for certain positions on the field.
 We stored these positions as constants in the `Constants.java` file in a separate class called `Autonomous`.

 In order to create autos, we created a class called [`GenerateTrajectories`](https://github.com/FRC1257/2023-Robot/blob/master/src/main/java/frc/robot/commands/GenerateTrajedies.java) that would use the information sent on the shuffleboard to generate trajectories for the robot to follow as well as coordinate movements for the robot to do to score.